belle2/basf2/online_book/index-01-online_book.rst

    The first lesson of this book (:ref:`onlinebook_collaborative_tools`) will show several other places where you can get help later on.
+   It also includes a quick tips section about the chat: :ref:`onlinebook_collaborative_tools_b2chat_howto`.

 .. toctree::
    :maxdepth: 2